lilian2004/naaxos-platform/README.md

 ## Result

-Shipped to production in June 2026, replacing the previous site and removing the firm's developer dependency:
+Built solo and delivered to the client in June 2026 — production-ready, client go-live pending.
+Designed to remove the firm's developer dependency:

 - **Publishing an article:** ask a developer and wait → 5 minutes, by the CEO herself
 - **Incoming leads:** lost in email inboxes → captured and tracked in a structured CRM
 - **Tooling:** scattered across emails and spreadsheets → one Retool workspace (CRM, applications, newsletter, articles)

-> 💬 "Lilian took over our entire digital presence — website, database, internal tools — and delivered everything solo, to production, in three months.
-He quickly understands business needs and turns them into concrete solutions I use every day."
+> 💬 "Lilian took over our entire digital presence — website, database, internal tools — and delivered everything solo, end to end, in three months.
+He quickly understands business needs and turns them into concrete solutions."
 > — Céline Pontier, CEO of Naaxos

 ## Repository layout